catberry/catberry/docs/index.md

 regular expression `[^\/\\&\?=]*`.

 ## Colon-marked parameters with additional `map` function
-Also you can define mapper object, that allows you to modify application state object before it will be processed by Catberry.
+Also, you can define mapper object, that allows you to modify application state object before it will be processed by Catberry.

-If you want to use `map` function just define route like this:
+If you want to use a `map` function just define route like this:

 ```javascript
 {